marticliment/UniGetUI/readme.md

 A: Not yet.
 See more details at https://github.com/martinet101/WingetUI/issues/67<br>

 **Q: My antivirus is telling me that WingetUI is a virus/My antivirus is uninstalling WingetUI/My browser is blocking WingetUI download**<br>
-A: Just whitelist WingetUI on the antivirus quarantine box/antivirus settings<br>
+A: Just whitelist WingetUI on the antivirus quarantine box/antivirus settings.<br>

 **Q: Will Chocolatey be supported?**<br>
 A: Maybe in the future.
 See more details at https://github.com/martinet101/WingetUI/issues/56<br>